avvo/influxdb_setup/README.md

 ---
  - select * from "response_times" into response_times.[rails_env]
  - select mean(value),count(value),percentile(value,95.0) as 95th,percentile(value,99.0) as 99th from "response_times.production" group by time(1h) into archive.response_times.1h
+ - select * from "deploys" into deploys.[rails_env]
+ - select * from "deploys.production" into archive.deploys
 ```

 Make sure your queries match what the server coerces them into (no spaces